IntegerOverflow99/IntegerOverflow99/README.md

 - 👋 Hi, I’m @IntegerOverflow99 - Brandon Lowe
 - 👀 I’m interested in ...
 All things tech and gaming!
 - 🌱 I’m currently learning ...
 Typescript, React, Docker, and plenty more.
-- 📫 How to reach me ...
+- 📫 How to reach me ... brandon.lowe@mohawkcollge.ca

 <!---
 IntegerOverflow99/IntegerOverflow99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.